 Tucked away on the banks of the scenic Chattahoochee River, Canoe is a welcome escape from the noise and bustle of city life.
 Grab a cocktail at the River Bar before dinner, where you'll find over 300 quality wine selections, 40 of which are available by the glass.
 Then stroll the serene and well manicured gardens or terrace for picturesque views.
 For your meal, chose from shareable starters like salads and charcuterie to entrees like salmon or a wood grilled NY strip served with seasonal vegetables.
 The restaurant also offers weekday lunch and a popular Sunday brunch.

 Located inside the St. Regis Atlanta, this swanky spot boasts an impressive 20th century art collection and two romantic dining options: the luxurious main dining room or the more casual tavern.
 Both offer seasonal American fare, craft cocktails and wines by the bottle and glass.
-Don't skip the dessert: the Peruvian Cacao Pod — chocolate mousse with Lucuma Crème Brûlée, cocoa crumbs, caramelized puffed quinoa and Lucuma ice cream — is as decadent as it sounds and pairs perfectly with a pour from the restaurant's extensive port and dessert wine list.
+Don't skip the dessert: items such as a Japanese tres leches cake and Caribbean pot de crème are as decadent as they sound.

 One of the city's original fine dining destinations, this restaurant from James Beard award-winning chef Linton Hopkins has a hyper-focused and hyper-seasonal menu that spotlights local farmers and ingredients.
-While entrées and appetizers rotate frequently, you can't go wrong with the seasonal vegetable plate or one of the tasting menus, which are $95 and $145 per person.
+While entrées and appetizers rotate frequently, you can't go wrong with the seasonal vegetable plate or the tasting menu, which is $95 per person.
 Dessert options include a local cheese plate and various house-made pastries, all delivered in a luxurious atmosphere with stellar service.

 A restaurant and grocery store rolled into one, this neighborhood gem is open for lunch and dinner Monday through Sunday.
 The menu of Italian staples, including antipasti like pork meatballs and fried pizza dough and traditional pastas like lasagna bolognese and cacio e pepe is sure to please every palate.
 It's not all carbs here: the vegetable sides, like broccoli rabe and Brussel sprouts, and a few generous salads will ensure you get a well balanced meal.
 Want to replicate your meal at home?
 Shop for handmade pastas, sauces and pre-made lasagnes and other dishes after you dine.